Tirzepatide (Active ingredient in Mounjaro) for Weight Loss

 As with all of MedShape Weight Loss Clinic Programs, Tirzepatide is meant to be used alongside lifestyle changes, i.e. changes to food, sleep, and exercise.
 It is expected that the drug will work best when accompanied by coaching and support from MedShape’s trained professionals.

-The recommended starting dosage of Tirzepatide (Generic Mounjaro) is 2.5 mg.
+The recommended starting dosage of Tirzepatide (same active ingredient in Mounjaro and Zepbound) is 2.5 mg.
 After 4 weeks, doses may be increased in 2.5 mg increments, as tolerated, up to a maximum of 15 mg once weekly.
 Doses are set and monitored by a MedShape healthcare provider and may be adjusted to help patients meet their blood sugar, weight loss, and metabolic health goals.

 Tirzepatide (Compounded Mounjaro) works similarly to the other drugs in the GLP-1 family, but it contains an extra molecule that may give it a slight edge.